-All formal interviews will have a panel of at least two people, often chaired by the Principal/Head of QCPS, depending on the advertised position.
+All formal interviews will have a panel of at least two people, usually chaired by the Principal/Head of QCPS.
 It is recommended best practice that at least one person on the appointment panel will have undertaken Safer Recruitment training.
 The Chair of Council should chair the panel for the appointment of the Principal, the Head of QCPS and the Bursar.